-- Ras Beirut Campus: Pre, Elementary, Middle and Secondary Schools
+- Ras Beirut Campus:

-The Preschool is a three-year cycle that offers an English or a French program to children ages 3, 4 and 5, while maintaining a strong tradition of teaching Arabic as the native language.
+The preschool is a three-year cycle that offers an English or a French program to children ages 3, 4 and 5, while maintaining a strong tradition of teaching Arabic as the native language.

-The early childhood program addresses the whole child through an integrated approach and aims to develop a close relationship between educators, parents and classmates.
+The early childhood program addresses the whole child through an integrated approach and aims to develop a close relationship between educators, parents, and classmates.

-The Middle School, with over 750 students, is a four-year cycle covering grades 6 through 9.
+The middle school, with over 750 students, is a four-year cycle covering grades 6 through 9.

 It offers three programs: